WHO WE ARE

 Founded in 1929, New York Women in Communications (NYWICI) is the premier organization for female communications professionals.
 Today, the 90-year-old not-for-profit association has more than 2,500 members — from senior executives to students and entrepreneurs to young professionals — in a variety of communications disciplines, including journalism, broadcasting, corporate communications, digital, publishing, advertising, integrated marketing, photography, public relations, graphic design and more.

-Each year, we award scholarships ranging from $2,500 to $10,000 to high school seniors, college and graduate students, and offer educational programs, including an annual Student Communications Bootcamp for women beginning their careers or embarking on career transitions.
-To date, we have awarded more than $1.9 million in scholarship support to over 344 women.
-We’ve also awarded $47,000 in PIVOT Development Grants — self-directed grants to female professionals who seek to evolve their careers — to 30 deserving women.
+Each year, we award scholarships ranging from $2,500 to $10,000 to high school seniors, college and graduate students, and offer educational programs for women beginning their careers or embarking on career transitions.
+To date, we have awarded more than $2 million in scholarship support to over 370 women.
+In the past, we have awarded $47,000 in PIVOT Development Grants — self-directed grants to female professionals who seek to evolve their careers — to 30 deserving women.

 As women who connect, create and communicate, NYWICI members serve as role models, career advisors and mentors.